gjinrexhaj/model-matrix/README.md

 Currently, this program is able to simulate any user-specified 3D CA ruleset with the following features:
 - Customizable live environment and simulation ruleset
-- Customizable colors for each cell stat
+- Customizable colors for each cell state
 - Cell clearing and random generation
 - Zoom/pannable 3D viewport